Helping Early Literacy with Practice Strategies (HELPS) One-on-One Program

 The main materials for the HELPS One-on-One program include a Teacher’s Manual, a book of Teacher Passages, and a book of Student Passages.
 The Manual is required for learning how to implement all aspects of the program.
 The passages are a set of 100 systematically developed reading selections that students read as they progress through the HELPS program over time

-For approximately the same cost of printing and assembling the three books yourself, our team at Helps Education Fund can professionally prepare and ship all the materials directly to you.
+For approximately the same cost of printing and assembling the three books yourself, our team at Helping Education can professionally prepare and ship all the materials directly to you.
 Not only do educators find this option convenient, but 100% of proceeds from sales of HELPS materials go toward our organizational mission—including our ability to develop and freely disseminate even more high-quality educational programs.

 We send you all three books assembled professionally and ready to use.
 100% of your purchase supports our mission!